devcnx/thirty_great_python_projects/README.md

 Follow the on-screen instructions to enter your guesses.
 The game will provide feedback after each guess and indicate whether the guess was too high, too low, or correct.

-### Features
-- Random number generation within a specified range.
-- Input validation for numeric and range constraints.
-- Feedback messages for each guess.
-- Option to play again after winning or losing.

 **Completed on**: Sunday, July 14th, 2024

 ## Project 3: Dice Simulator